turingschool/front-end-curriculum/prework/setting-up-node.md

 ### Installing Node

-Downloading and install Node.js is relatively easy in OS X.
+Downloading and installing Node.js is relatively easy in OS X.

 1. Visit the [Node.js website][node] and click on the button to download the "Current" version of Node.js.
 2. The previous step should trigger a package to download to you `~/Downloads` folder.
 Right-click on package and select "Open" to run the installer.